Mark Nugent

 Area of expertise

-Greek and Latin language pedagogy; Imperial Greek literature; Greek and Latin novels, esp.
-Petronius; gender and sexuality in Greek and Roman culture; reception studies, esp. historical fiction and film
+Greek and Latin language pedagogy; Imperial Greek literature; Greek and Latin novels (esp.
+Achilles Tatius and Petronius); gender (esp. masculinity and gender non-conformity) and sexuality in Greek and Roman culture; reception studies (esp. historical fiction and film).

 Interests and Areas of Graduate Supervision: